bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 				kwargs...)
 ```

-where the options are as above except with have an additional parameter axis `lens2` which is used to locate the bifurcation points.
+where the options are as above except that we have an additional parameter axis `lens2` which is used to locate the bifurcation points.

 See [Temperature model](@ref temperature) for an example of use.